drweb86/butil/README.md

 - It can store backups on multiple mounted drives;
 - Simple configuring takes less time and goes easily and with comfort;
-- AES-256 7-zip encyption makes your data securely protected;
+- AES-256 7-zip encryption makes your data securely protected;
 - Multiple backup tasks are supported;
-- Html format is uded for file logs.
-It takes less time on reviewing of it;
+- Html format for log files takes less time on reviewing of it;
 - Two modes of creating a backup exists: manual from UI and console tool and with scheduling possibilities;
 - [Unstructured Data repository model](./help/Other/Glossary.md)
 - [Copying files selection and extraction of file data](./help/Other/Glossary.md)